 Stridsberg Engineering offer passive units for both HF and VHF/UHF with up to 4-

 On VHF and UHF frequencies, the active multicoupler is the best choice in most cases.
 Here, the signal strengths of received signals are, generally, lower than what would be encountered on the HF frequencies.
 Also, increased losses in the antenna feed-

-An active receiver multicouplers for VHF/UHF monitoring such as the MCA202M, MCA204M and MCA208M are capable of delivering RF signals to any of the output ports without loss.
+An active receiver multicouplers for VHF/UHF monitoring such as the MCA202M, MCA204M, MCA208M and MCA216M is capable of delivering RF signals to any of the output ports without loss.
 The frequency coverage of these units range from 25 MHz to 1 GHz, and beyond with slightly relaxed specifications.
 In fact, the active couplers are useable up to about 1.2 GHz.
 They are designed with internal amplifiers that corrects for losses, in addition to high-

 For HF monitoring, models MCA102M, MCA104M and MCA108M are active receiver multicoupler suitable for continuos service from about 100 kHz to 50 MHz.
 The high end of the frequency coverage (50 MHz) is set by a low-